 Table of Contents

-He avoided violence while being dedicated to a singular cause.
+Avoiding violence while dedicating to a singular cause.
 As a result of his efforts, people remember him as the “Father of the Nation.”

 Knowing Mahatma Gandhi’s contributions to India’s struggle for independence is crucial for every citizen.
 If you are thinking to pen his life story, then write a compelling Mahatma Gandhi essay adding these pointers!